Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive within an organization and on the wider job market.
+A lack of personal growth makes employees ineffective within an organization and in the overall job market.

 How Do You Stay Competitive?

-- Begin by identifying someone to mentor you who can offer direction, assistance, collaborations, connections or suggest areas of improvement.
+- Look for Mentoring: Find someone to mentor you who can offer direction, assistance, collaborations, connections or suggest areas for improvement.

 Negativity

-- Be Positive: Recognize the positive aspects of your job even when you’re feeling overwhelmed
+- Refocus on Positivity: Embrace the positive aspects of the role when feeling overwhelmed

-- Get help when you can: Ask a mentor for guidance or to ask colleagues for suggestions.
+- Ask for help whenever possible You can ask a mentor for guidance or colleagues for business advice.

 Overcommitting Workload